Last Updated on 19 Sep 2021 10:26 pm (UK Time)

 But what about those detractors I mentioned earlier?
 What about the “fans” who argue that Rocky Marciano wouldn’t have held his own today.
 Again I say, “Bollocks!”
 Boxing is about much more than just size.
 It’s not about the size of the dog in the fight; it’s about the size of the fight in the dog.
 No boxer; I repeat, no boxer, has ever had more fight in him than Marciano.
 No boxer was ever so committed to simply winning.

-No boxer was ever so willing to go through a wall, fight through pain, to literally die, if necessary, to win his fights than Marciano (okay, maybe Muhammad Ali – but he had gifts that Rocky never had).
+No boxer was ever so willing to go through a wall, fight through the pain, to literally die, if necessary, to win his fights than Marciano (okay, maybe Muhammad Ali – but he had gifts that Rocky never had).
 I cannot imagine any way that any of the boxers in today’s heavyweight picture could have handled a wound-up Rocco Marchegiano.
 He asked no quarter – and gave none either.
-Marciano approached every fight with the gladiator’s mentality; fight not to win, instead fight so that you might live.
+Marciano approached every fight with the gladiator’s mentality; fight not to win, instead of fight so that you might live.

 That’s not to overlook his skill set, either.
 Too often, Marciano’s skills are made light of, or ignored.
 But if you’re willing to do your homework, go back and watch films of Marciano’s fights.
 Look at his footwork.
 Notice how he employs some of the same techniques used by border collies to herd sheep.
 Rocky had a knack for “surrounding” you with his footwork.